 The Board ensures that the fence is patrolled and maintained using funds from:

-- A levy paid by properties greater than 10 square kilometres located in the list of rateable hundreds ( or ), as shown on the map of rateable areas ().
+- Rates paid by properties greater than 10 square kilometres located in the list of rateable hundreds ( or ), as shown on the map of rateable areas ().

 - A levy paid on all sheep sold in South Australia.
 This levy is collected for the Board by the Sheep Advisory Group of SA (SASAG).

-- The South Australian Government, which matches the above levies on a dollar for dollar basis.
+- The South Australian Government, which matches the above rates and levies on a dollar for dollar basis.

 - A levy paid by the properties immediately outside the Dog Fence.